Primary

 Keep your shoulder blade pulled back and down—dont let it round forward during the stretch.
 Position your elbow at shoulder height for the sternal fibers, higher for upper pec, or lower for lower pec.
 Step through with the same-side leg and rotate your torso away from the wall.

-Want Wall Chest Stretch in your program?
+See where Wall Chest Stretch fits in your weekly plan

 Stand next to wall or doorway.